Person kayaking in murky water, wearing a life vest.

 Photo: Guy Dresser

 Find a boat that you can paddle comfortably for long periods, particularly when you are tired.
+This is especially important for the Senior Doubles.

 Photo: Guy Dresser